+ELEMENT MEANING

-ELEMENT MEANING Timestamp Date and time message was relayed, if logging Message # Unique, serialized number assigned to each message, if logging (e.g. ARDA0005) Recipient Tactical identifier of message destination Originator Tactical identifier of message source Location Physical address or description of identifiable nearby landmarks Precedence Is this an Emergency, Priority, or Routine message?
-Message Short, clear, to the point information
+Timestamp Date and time message was relayed, if logging Message # Unique, serialized number assigned to each message, if logging (e.g. ARD005) Recipient Tactical identifier of message destination Originator Tactical identifier of message source Location Physical address or description of identifiable nearby landmarks Category Is this a priority message, a status report, a request, or a response Message Short, clear, to the point information

 EXAMPLE: "Niles Control, this is Niles Bravo at the corner of Mission and Walnut.
 Reporting all buildings have been searched.
-Request return to IC for relief, over"
+Request return to Staging Area for relief, over"